przbadu/przbadu/README.md

 #### About Me

-Enthusiastic Ruby on Rails Engineer eager to contribute to team success through hard work, attention to detail and excellent organizational and communication skills.
-Motivated to learn, grow and excel in software industry.
+I am an enthusiastic Ruby on Rails Engineer eager to contribute to team success through hard work, attention to detail and excellent organizational and communication skills.
+I am Motivated to learn, grow and excel in software industry.

 - 💰  Currently employed at <a href="https://procurementexpress.com" target='_blank'>ProcurementExpress.com</a> as a Freelancer.
 <!-- - 🌱 Learning react native and 🚀 building personal finanace mobile application (link will be disclosed soon) -->